cammarb/hackin2-api/README.md

 # Hackin2 API

-Repository for the Hackin2 API, built using Express.js.
+Repository for the Hackin2 API, built using Express.js with Typescript.
 The API serves as the backend service for the Hackin2 web application, which is a platform that connects cybersecurity freelancers and companies in look for one.
 It is designed to work in conjunction with a React + Vite frontend client to provide a seamless user experience.

 ### Table of Contents